 This describes the method of getting the paint from the paint cup to the mixing area.
 The two paint delivery methods make a difference when using your airbrush.
 Gravity feed is when you have a paint cup of some type on the top of your airbrush, The paint is pulled into the air stream of the brush primarily by gravity.
 In a siphon feed system, you have a paint cup that is below or to the side of the airbrush.
 Air passes over the tip of the paint tube and siphons the paint out of the paint pot against gravity.
 Many double-action airbrushes are also gravity feed airbrushes, but there are single-action gravity feed airbrushes available as well.

 Internal Mix vs External Mix

-I have personally not seen a gravity feed airbrush that is external mix.
+I have personally not seen a gravity-feed airbrush that is an external mix.
 In a gravity feed airbrush, the paint is drawn down by gravity into the barrel of the airbrush.
 When it enters the barrel it mixes with the air passing through the airbrush while it is inside the airbrush itself.
 This mixture is then blown out the front of the brush onto your model.

 Ease of Cleaning

 Single action, external mix airbrushes are simple to clean.
-When I clean my Badger 550 there are only 6 pieces to keep track of, that is a lot simpler than my Pache Talon.
-When you disassemble a double action airbrush, there are many moving parts to keep track of.
+When I clean my Badger 550 there are only 6 pieces to keep track of, which is a lot simpler than my Pache Talon.
+When you disassemble a double-action airbrush, there are many moving parts to keep track of.
 Don’t take this to mean that it is so difficult that it should discourage you, it just means that there are more parts.

 Adjust the amount of paint coming out

-To adjust a single action airbrush you need to turn a dial of some type in between air bursts going through the airbrush.
-On my Badger I need to turn the cone located at the front of the airbrush assembly that covers the needle.
-The more you loosen the nozzle the more it allows paint to flow through.
+To adjust a single-action airbrush you need to turn a dial of some type in between air bursts going through the airbrush.
+On my Badger, I need to turn the cone located at the front of the airbrush assembly that covers the needle.
+The more you loosen the nozzle the more it allows the paint to flow through.